Passfolio review summary

 In the sections below, you will find the most relevant fees of Passfolio for each asset class.
 For example, in the case of stock investing the most important fees are commissions.

-We also compared Passfolio's fees with those of two similar brokers we selected, Robinhood and Webull.
+We also compared Passfolio's fees with those of two similar brokers we selected, Revolut and SoFi Invest.
 This selection is based on objective factors such as products offered, client profile, fee structure, etc. See a more detailed rundown of Passfolio alternatives.

-To have a clear overview of Passfolio, let's start with the trading fees.
+To have a clear overview of Passfolio, let's start with its trading fees.

-In practical terms, there are no trading fees at Passfolio, as the broker only charges for trades with a value of less than $5.
-Besides being highly unusual in the broker universe, this fee profile makes Passfolio especially well suited for newcomers to trading.
+In practical terms, there are no trading fees at Passfolio, as the broker only charges for trades with a value of less than $1.0 Besides being highly unusual in the broker universe, this fee profile makes Passfolio especially well-suited for newcomers to trading.

 Stock fees and ETF fees